MaximilianKaindl/DeepFFMPEGVideoClassification/Readme.md

 ## Overview

+DeepFFmpeg Video Classification is an advanced media analysis framework that bridges deep neural networks with FFmpeg's powerful processing capabilities.
+This project integrates state-of-the-art multimodal AI models directly into the video processing pipeline, enabling sophisticated content understanding without requiring separate processing steps.

-DeepFFmpeg Video Classification provides a framework for advanced media content analysis using deep neural networks.
-It integrates CLIP (Contrastive Language-Image Pre-training) for visual understanding and CLAP (Contrastive Language-Audio Pre-training) for audio classification into FFmpeg's filtering system.
+At its core, the framework leverages CLIP (Contrastive Language-Image Pre-training) for visual understanding and CLAP (Contrastive Language-Audio Pre-training) for audio comprehension.
+By integrating these models as native FFmpeg filters, DeepFFmpeg enables real-time analysis of media content with semantic understanding capabilities previously unavailable in traditional video processing tools.

+Whether you're categorizing large media libraries, extracting content insights, or building intelligent media applications, DeepFFmpeg provides the foundation for understanding what's happening in your videos - both visually and aurally - with minimal overhead and maximum flexibility.

 ## Features